aharita/engineer-to-leader/docs/manager-to-director/module-2/index.md

 **The Org Chart is the Codebase.**

 If you ship a broken org chart, you will ship broken software.
 (Conway's Law).
+This is not a suggestion; it's physics.
 As a Director, your main architectural contribution is not classes and microservices; it is Teams and Squads.
+You are now playing SimCity with humans.
+Try not to bulldoze anyone.

 ---